-Day 1: Arrive and check-in at the hotel in Varanasi by 12 noon.
-After lunch, we travel to Sarnath where Gautama the Buddha gave his first sermon.
+Day 2: We journey to Varanasi and visit Sarnath where Gautama the Buddha gave his first sermon.
 This momentous and historic event has been depicted in exquisite sculptures of the Buddha and other monuments at Sarnath.

-Day 2: We visit places of tremendous spiritual significance including Kalabhairava Temple – the powerful guardian deity of Varanasi, Mahamrityunjaya Temple – where it is believed that one can win over death, and Manikarnika Ghat – the most sacred cremation spot in Varanasi, which is at the core of the spiritual process that thrives in the city.
+Day 3: We visit places of tremendous spiritual significance including Kalabhairava Temple – the powerful guardian deity of Varanasi, Mahamrityunjaya Temple – where it is believed that one can win over death, and Manikarnika Ghat – the most sacred cremation spot in Varanasi, which is at the core of the spiritual process that thrives in the city.
 A boat ride in the sacred Ganga followed by participation in the evening arati from the boat, are some of the highlights of the day.